Vegas Golden Knights: Retired numbers

 The number 58 was retired by the team on March 31, 2018, in honor of the 58 victims killed in the October 2017 Las Vegas shooting.

 The team is also not able to issue the jersey number 99 to any of its players as it was retired league-wide in honor of Wayne Gretzky at the 2000 NHL All-Star Game.

 Statistics and records

-Regular season scoring leaders
+Scoring leaders

 Jonathan Marchessault leads the franchise all-time in goals and points.

 These are the top-ten point-scorers in franchise history.

 Figures are updated after each completed NHL regular season.